-Cleansing workers deposit waste properly wrapped in designated bags into a refuse compaction system bag" (see footnote 14) and cleansing workers can still follow the normal procedures to handle that bag of waste.
+Cleansing workers deposit waste properly wrapped in designated bags into a refuse compaction system

-4. If a designated bag containing waste is damaged (e.g., with small cracks or holes) but no waste escapes or protrudes from the designated bag, is it necessary for the cleansing workers to use another designated bag to wrap the waste afresh?
+4. If a designated bag containing waste is damaged (e.g., with small cracks or holes) but no waste escapes or protrudes from the designated bag, is it necessary for the cleansing workers to use another designated bag to wrap the waste afresh

-Depending on the actual circumstances, if the designated bag collected by the cleansing workers is damaged but the waste is still completely contained inside the designated bag with the bag's opening tied so that no solid content escapes from the bag during handling and transportation, such waste still meets the definition of "wrapped in a designated"
+Depending on the actual circumstances, if the designated bag collected by the cleansing workers is damaged but the waste is still completely contained inside the designated bag with the bag's opening tied so that no solid content escapes from the bag during handling and transportation, such waste still meets the definition of "wrapped in a designated bag"16 (see footnote 14) and cleansing workers can still follow the normal procedures to handle that bag of waste.

-If the designated bag is severely damaged to the extent that waste escapes or protrudes from the designated bag and it is no longer "wrapped in a designated bag", cleansing workers are required to properly wrap the waste in a designated bag before handing it over the waste to the FEHD, the FEHD's contractors or PWCs using RCVs with rear compactors.
+If the designated bag is severely damaged to the extent that waste escapes or protrudes from the designated bag and it is no longer "wrapped in a designated bag", cleansing workers are required to properly wrap the waste in a designated bag before handing it over the waste to the FEHD or waste collectors.

 5. Is it illegal if cleansing workers accidentally damage the designated bags or designated labels during normal handling and transportation?
-Moreover, is it illegal for cleansing workers to handle waste of which the designated bags are damaged during normal handling and transportation (e.g., dropping from refuse chutes) or the designated labels are damaged/detached during the said processes?
-Are cleansing workers required to properly wrap NCW in designated bags or affix with designated labels again before depositing that waste onto the vehicles of the FEHD, the FEHD's contractors or PWCs using RCVs with rear compactors?
+Moreover, is it illegal for cleansing workers to handle waste of which the designated bags are damaged during normal handling and transportation (e.g., dropping from refuse chutes) or the designated labels are damaged/ detached during the said processes?
+Are cleansing workers required to properly wrap NCW in designated bags or affix with designated labels again before depositing that waste onto the vehicles of the FEHD or waste collectors?